raulpy271/portfolioInTerminal/README.md

 ## How to setup

-To use this page, first fork this repository and clone in your machine, so you will put your information.
+To use this page, first fork this repository and clone it on your machine, so you will put your information.

-To edit the sections and put your information you can edit the file `src/Content.js`, the application will read your information from this file.
+To edit the sections and put your information you should edit the `contentEN` object in the `src/text/` path.

+Besides, and you can and add more sections creating more properties to the object.

-If you want to add more sections, beyond the file with content, you should edit the render method of the `TerminalOutput` component, which are in the path `src/TerminalOutput/`.
-See the files mentioned to clearly understand how to edit.
+Or if you want to add support to another language you should create an object like these in the mentioned path and import it in the `src/text/textManager.js` file.

+Read the files of the `src/text/` path and you'll understand more about how to edit, add more sections, or support for multiples languages.

+If something isn't clear feels free to open an issue.

 ## Deploy